-Chicken Feet Adobo is a Filipino dish made by boiling chicken feet in water along with sprite, pepper corn, lemongrass, bay leaves and salt and then this boiled chicken feet is sautéed in a sauce made with onion, garlic, ginger, soy sauce, oyster sauce, vinegar and salt.
-It is cooked in the same way as the popular Filipino dish chicken adobo and really scrumptious.
-Prepare to get messy and smoother your lips with adobo sauce when you eat this savoury and sticky chicken feet adobo!
-The tangy, sweet and sour mix will definitely make you want a couple more cups of rice.
-Also best served as an appetizer.
+Chicken Feet Adobo is a Filipino dish made by boiling chicken feet in water along with sprite, pepper corn, lemongrass, bay leaves and salt and then sautéing in a sauce made with onion, garlic, ginger, soy sauce, oyster sauce, vinegar and salt.
+Adobo is a popular Filipino dish made with lot of meat and this one is another variation.
+This savoury and sticky chicken feet adobo or adobong paa ng manok is well served with steamed rice.

 CHICKEN FEET ADOBO